 Fund Goal and Approach

-The fund seeks capital appreciation.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in stocks.
-The fund invests principally in common stocks, but the fund's stock investments may also include preferred stocks and convertible securities.
+The fund seeks capital appreciation.To pursue this goal, the fund normally invests at least 80% of its net assets in stocks.
+The fund's stock investments may include common stocks, preferred stocks and convertible securities, including those purchased in initial public offerings.
 The fund may invest up to 30% of its assets in foreign securities.

-* Foreign investment risk.
-To the extent the fund invests in foreign securities, the fund's performance will be influenced by political, social and economic factors affecting investments in foreign issuers.
-Special risks associated with investments in foreign issuers include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political and economic instability and differing auditing and legal standards.
+Foreign Investment Risk: To the extent the fund invests in foreign securities, its performance will be influenced by political, social and economic factors affecting investments in foreign companies.
+These special risks include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political instability, and differing auditing and legal standards.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.